Chloroplast membrane: Thylakoid membrane

 Within the envelope membranes, in the region called the stroma, there is a system of interconnecting flattened membrane compartments, called the thylakoids.
 The thylakoid membrane is quite similar in lipid composition to the inner envelope membrane, containing 78% galactolipids, 15.5% phospholipids and 6.5% sulfolipids in spinach chloroplasts.
 The thylakoid membrane encloses a single, continuous aqueous compartment called the thylakoid lumen.

 These are the sites of light absorption and ATP synthesis, and contain many proteins, including those involved in the electron transport chain.
-Photosynthetic pigments such as chlorophylls a,b,c and some others, e.g., xanthophylls, carotenoids, phycobilins are also embedded within the granum membrane.
-With exception of chlorophyll a, all the other associated pigments are "accessory" and transfer energy to the reaction centers of Photosytems I and II.
+Photosynthetic pigments such as chlorophylls a, b and c, and some others, such as xanthophylls, carotenoids and phycobilins, are also embedded within the granum membrane.
+With the exception of chlorophyll a, all the other associated pigments are "accessory" and transfer energy to the reaction centers of photosystems I and II.

 The membranes of the thylakoid contain photosystems I and II which harvest solar energy to excite electrons which travel down the electron transport chain.
-This exergonic fall in potential energy along the way is used to draw (not pump!)
-H^{+} ions from the lumen of the thylakoid into the cytosol of a cyanobacterium or the stroma of a chloroplast.
-A steep H^{+} gradient is formed, which allows chemiosmosis to occur, where the thylakoid, transmembrane ATP-synthase serves a dual function as a "gate" or channel for H^{+} ions and a catalytic site for the formation of ATP from ADP + a PO_{4}^{3−} ion.
+This exergonic fall in potential energy along the way is used to draw (not pump) H^{+} ions from the lumen of the thylakoid into the cytosol of a cyanobacterium or the stroma of a chloroplast.
+A steep H^{+} gradient is formed, which allows chemiosmosis to occur, where the thylakoid, transmembrane ATP-synthase serves a dual function as a "gate" or channel for H^{+} ions and a catalytic site for the formation of ATP from ADP and a PO4(3−)|link=Phosphate ion.

 Experiments have shown that the pH within the stroma is about 7.8, while that of the lumen of the thylakoid is 5.
-This corresponds to a six-hundredfold difference in concentration of H^{+} ions.
+This corresponds to a 600-fold difference in concentration of H^{+} ions.
 The H^{+} ions pass down through the ATP-synthase catalytic gate.
 This chemiosmotic phenomenon also occurs in mitochondria.